 New research shows that female cheetahs can detect the genetic relatedness of a potential mate from the smell of his urine alone—and prefer that of more distantly related males.
 The finding could improve captive-breeding programs and help conserve the speedy cats.
 “There’s so much information that passes through urine.
 It makes sense that it’s a conduit for [the cheetahs] to be able to make a choice on what would be a good mate,” says Regina Mossotti, director of animal care and conservation at the Endangered Wolf Center in Eureka, Mo., and lead author of the cheetah study, which was published in the July/August issue of Zoo Biology.

-Mossotti, who conducted the study as part of her masters degree research at Southern Illinois University, says that zoos hoping to breed the large cats generally attempt to arrange mating pairs with animals at other facilities in an effort to avoid keeping reproduction too much in the family.
-They use a matchmaking system that includes factors such as age and genetic similarity, but their calculations don’t always result in a mating success.
+Mossotti says zoos hoping to breed cheetahs generally attempt to arrange liaisons with animals at other facilities in an effort to avoid inbreeding—which can result in less healthy offspring.
+Zoos use a matchmaking system based primarily on genetic similarity, but their calculations do not always result in a mating success.

-The researchers wanted to test the idea of using urine to introduce possible mates to one another in captivity.
-Mossotti drove around the U.S. collecting bottles of cheetah pee from potential mates at various zoos.
-The researchers then exposed 12 female cheetahs to samples from 17 male “urine donors” of varying genetic relatedness.
-They presented the females with the samples of two males at a time and assessed the big cats’ behavior.
+In the wild, female cheetahs wander far and wide, apparently staking out potential mates by sniffing the scent markings males leave around their territories.
+So the researchers wanted to test the idea of using urine to introduce possible partners to one another in captivity.
+Mossotti and her team drove around the U.S. collecting bottles of cheetah pee at various zoos.
+The researchers then exposed 12 female cheetahs to samples from 17 male “urine donors” of varying genetic relatedness and assessed the big cats’ responses to the specimens.
 They found that females always spent more time in the vicinity of the pee from felines less closely related to them.